Chalo Bulawa Aya Hai, Mata Ne Bulaya Hai

-Chalo Bulawa Aaya Hai, Mata Ne Bulaya Hai is an Indian Hindi-language devotional drama television series that premiered on 22 September 2025 on Sony Entertainment Television and digitaly on SonyLIV.
+Chalo Bulawa Aaya Hai, Mata Ne Bulaya Hai is an Indian Hindi-language devotional drama television series that premiered on 22 September 2025 on Sony Entertainment Television and digitally on SonyLIV.
 It is produced by Gayatri Gill Tewary and Siddharth Kumar Tewary under the banner of One Life Studios Pvt.
 Ltd. and directed by Hemant Prabhu.

 Plot

 The story follows Maniki Singh Lodhi, an 8-year-old girl living in Amba Bai village near Jhansi.
 Her father, Sagar Singh Lodhi, a soldier posted at RS Pura near the India–Pakistan border, goes missing during a mission.
 Despite uncertainty surrounding his fate, Maniki remains hopeful and firmly believes that her father will return — thanks to her deep devotion to Mata Rani (Vaishno Devi).

 Accompanied by her orphan friend Ramdoot, Maniki sets out on a yatra (pilgrimage) to the Vaishno Devi shrine in Katra.
 During their journey, they face emotional and physical trials while being watched over by a mysterious woman named Vaishnavi, who holds a divine secret.